Introduction to Islamic Texts

 - should have become acquainted with the literary legacy of the early Islamic tradition together with the impact of its discourse upon subsequent forms of learning in both the classical and modern periods

-This course is taught over 22 weeks with three hours classroom contact per week (two hours lecture, one hour tutorial).
+This module is taught over 22 weeks with three hours classroom contact per week (two hours lecture, one hour tutorial).

 Students read, translate and discuss selected materials.
 Students are expected to come prepared and to participate in class.
 They are also expected to give a short presentation relating to topics covered during the course of the lectures.

 Scope and syllabus